leixiaotian1/pgsql-mcp-server/README.md

    go mod download
    ```

-3. Build the server:
+3. Build the MCP server:
    ```bash
    go build -o sql-mcp-server
    ```

 ## Configuration

-The server requires database connection details through environment variables.
+The `pg-mcp-server` requires database connection details to be provided via environment variables.
 Create a `.env` file in the project root with the following variables:

 ```
 DB_HOST=localhost      # PostgreSQL server host